lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 <a name="vbs" />
 ### Enter FSharp.ValidationBlocks

-You know you've done something right when you can't possibly imagine writing any less code to declare or implement whatever you have in mind, and that is exactly what I felt about the second implementation of **RealText**, now called **FSharp.ValidationBlocks** for it supports all primitive types, not just strings.
+You know you've done something right when you can't possibly imagine writing any less code to declare or implement whatever you have in mind, and that is exactly what I felt about the second implementation of **RealText**, now called **FSharp.ValidationBlocks** as it supports all primitive types, not just strings.

 ### How it works